 You Must Travel Through a Road Construction Zone

 Summer is construction season in many parts of the world, but road construction can affect travel at almost any time.
-If road repairs are slowing drivers down in your area, taking the train or subway to the airport could be a better and less frustrating choice.
+If road repairs are slowing drivers down in your area, taking the train or subway to the airport could be a better, less frustrating choice.

 You Have a Reliable Way to Get to the Station or Bus Stop

 When Should You Look for Alternatives to Taking Public Transit to the Airport?

-While my experiment went very well, there are definitely times when taking public transit to the airport might not be your best option.
+There are definitely times when taking public transit to the airport might not be your best option.
 The following are some examples of why not to take public transportation.

 Your Bags Are Difficult to Carry